expo/socket-io-example/README.md

 # socket-io-example

-Using socket.io in Exponent, see the it in action: https://getexponent.com/@community/socket-io-example
+Using socket.io in Expo, see the it in action: https://expo.io/@community/socket-io-example

 ### Note: https required